Puerto Rico Islanders

-The Puerto Rico Islanders were a professional association football team based in Bayamón, Puerto Rico.
-They played in several different leagues from 2004 to 2012, when they suspended operations.
+The Puerto Rico Islanders were a professional soccer team based in Bayamón, Puerto Rico.
+The team was founded in 2003, and played in several different leagues from 2004 to 2012, when they suspended operations.
 In their last two seasons they played in the North American Soccer League (NASL), the second tier of the American soccer pyramid.
 They played their home games at Juan Ramón Loubriel Stadium.
 The team's colors were orange and white.
-They were succeeded by Puerto Rico FC.
+The team was dissolved after the 2012 season, and the team was succeeded by Puerto Rico FC.

 History

 USISL franchise

-In 1995, a team called the Puerto Rico Islanders joined the USISL, now the United Soccer Leagues (USL).
-The team was founded by Joe Serralta and other Puerto Rican businessmen and played only seven games before Serralta decided to move the franchise to Houston, Texas on June 1, changing its name to the Houston Force.
-The move was prompted by problems with the Puerto Rican Football Federation and low attendances.
+The Puerto Rico Islanders were first founded in 1995, and made their first appearance in the USISL, now the United Soccer Leagues (USL) that same year.
+The team played in San Juan.
+The team was founded by Joe Serralta and other Puerto Rican businessmen and played only seven games on the island.

+However, the first iteration lasted only seven games.
+Various differences with the local league led Serralta and the other businessmen to move the franchise to Houston, Texas, and change the team's name to the Houston Force.
+The move was also prompted by problems with the Puerto Rican Football Federation and low attendances.
 The Force folded after one game in Houston.

+Added to this, FIFA withdrew its financial support from the Puerto Rico Football Federation, which amounted to $250,000 annually.
+Things got tough for this group of entrepreneurs.